chris-l/bin-packing-grid/README.md

 It uses Polymer 1.0 and it doesn't require jquery or any other library - no dependencies except Polymer itself.

+## Changelog

+* 0.1.2
+ - Now is possible to create dynamically `<bin-packing-item>` elements and call the `reflow` method on the grid element to repackage and reorder the grid.
+* 0.1.1
+ - Bug fixes
+* 0.1.0
+ - First version

 ## Algorithm

 This uses a variation of the best-fit algorithm; it tries to fit each element and check the possible positions but it first gives priority to the one that keeps the height of the grid smaller.